 Understanding the difference between leading and lagging indicators is important for successful performance measurement.
 This time the users of BSC Designer helped us to define the main theme for the article by asking excellent questions.
 Thank you for that!

-Here are key topics of this Q&A article:
+Here are key topics:

-- Compare leading and lagging indicators
+- The difference between leading and lagging indicators

 - What are good leading metrics and how to find them